tuxtof/labs/calm/lab5/calm_workshop_lab5_api.rst

 **Execute the code:**

-Test the runtime and the code by running the foollwojng comand from a local terminal window:
+Test the runtime and the code by running the following comand from a local terminal window:

 .. code-block:: bash

    $ python main.py

-If successfull,  You should see VM, Blueprint and Application property output from the target cluster...
+If successfull, You should see output for VM, Blueprint, and deployed Application elements configured and/or running on the target cluster...

 **Summary**